IMICSLab/ROC_Analyzer/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 We have provided the source codes for IMICS ROC Analyzer software, the ROC plotting function, and the Windows installable file.
-Please feel free to contact us if there are any concerns.
+The Windows installable file are in parted zip format.
+Please use programs such as 7-Zip to extract the exe file and feel free to contact us if there are any concerns.

 ![IMICS ROC Analyzer][IMICS_ROC_Analyzer]